Facepunch/chippy-docs/docs/tutorials/unit.md

 ### Avoiding Other Units

-Generally you want to prevent units from overlapping.
-This works by defining circular hitboxes that repel other units.
+Generally you want to prevent units from overlapping eachother.
+You can define circular hitboxes that repel other units.

 <img src="https://files.facepunch.com/ryleigh/1b2111b1/Unity_2019-08-21_21-16-28.png" />